Humboldt Redwoods State Park

 Yes, Humboldt Redwoods Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, tubing.
 Always respect posted closures and seasonal restrictions.

-Humboldt Redwoods Swimming Holes is a river on Eel River, South Fork Eel River located in CA, near EUREKA.
+Humboldt Redwoods Swimming Holes is a river on Eel River, South Fork Eel River located in California, near Eureka.
 Explore swimming and tubing spots along the Eel River in Humboldt Redwoods State Park.
 Find directions, safety tips, and access notes for a safe visit.

 Camping at Hidden Springs, Burlington and Albee Creek, three State park campgrounds.
 Get reservations.